cleancoindev/cryptopunksc64/REAME.md

 The C64 only allows for 16 colors.

-The CIEDE2000 algorithm approximates each pixel to a C64 color, thanks to the [co-colorful](https://github.com/lucasb-eyer/go-colorful) library
+The CIEDE2000 algorithm approximates each pixel to a C64 color, thanks to the [co-colorful](https://github.com/lucasb-eyer/go-colorful) library.

 Did you know: The C64 used a color palette that may seem "washed-out"?
 That's because these colors displayed well on TVs/CRTs of the day.
 The analog "saturation" dial was used to fine tune them!